Jorge Soler Player Props: Marlins vs. Reds

 Reds Pitching Rankings

-- The right-hander last pitched on Friday against the Chicago Cubs, when he went three innings, allowing four earned runs while giving up four hits.
+- His last appearance was on Friday against the Washington Nationals, when the righty went eight innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.